 Then Peter took his eyes off of Jesus.
 “But when he saw the wind, he was afraid, and beginning to sink he cried out ‘Lord, save me!'”
 (Matthew 14:30).
 “When he saw….”
 To see.
 The Greek word for saw is βλέπω (blep’-o) which means to look at, behold, beware, lie, look (on), perceive, regard, see, sight, take heed.
 As impetuously as he was in leaping out of the boat at the voice of Jesus, Peter now was just as impetuous to regard the wind, and the way it made him feel emotionally.
 Instead of regarding the one who commands the wind and the waves, his eyes told him “Beware of the wind and waves.”
 He began to walk by sight and not by faith (2 Corinthians 5:7).
 He trusted what his eyes were telling him and not in who Jesus is.
 Jesus reached for Peter, lifted him up.
 Jesus labeled Peter one of little faith.
 “Little faith” is translated from one Greek word, όλιγόπιστος (ol-ig-op’-is-tos), meaning incredulous, lacking confidence.
 Taken from two Greek words, όλιγόπιστος implies “puny conviction.”

 “Why did you doubt?”
 (Matthew 14:31).
 “Doubt,” διστάζω (dis-tad’-zo) meaning to duplicate, to waver (in opinion), to doubt.
 Peter doubted the power of Jesus.
 Instead he believed the lie of the wind and waves.
-Peter’s little faith was not that he required evidence in order to believe.
-Jesus did not demand blind faith.
-Faith is not believing in something without evidence.
+Jesus did not refer to Peter’s “little faith” because he required evidence in order to believe.
+Jesus, of course, does not demand blind faith.
+The definition of faith is not believing in something without evidence.
 Faith is putting trust in someone who is trustworthy.
 Jesus, in fact, gave the disciples (and us) evidence of his power by calming the storm, feeding the 5,000, walking on water, resurrecting from the dead.
+Requiring evidence is not the issue.

 Although I am not one who believes that miracles ended with the Apostolic age, I do believe that they are less frequent.
 God used miracles as evidence for his authority and power.
 Now that his Word is complete, there is no need for miracles to demonstrate his authority and power.
 Do we really trust God who has already spoken, or are we like the Pharisees who constantly sought signs, doubting, wavering?
 Though Jesus has the power to make us literally walk on water, he has not bid us “Come.”
 My point above about us walking on water is metaphorical, not literal.
 Let us be careful not to turn Jesus into a glorified magician, who can wow people with parlor tricks.